Spicy Onion Rings are a guilt free snack. Raw, vegan and gluten free! Pure comfort food! And some times we just need a little extra comfort in life.

 This is the combined ingredient list for all dredging stations

 Place flour in a bowl that is large enough for you to dip your onion ring into and get a good coating.
-Not much of the flour will stick to the onion itself but it will help give the onion a nice dry surface.
+Not much of the flour will stick to the onion itself but it will help give the onion a nice dry surface for the other ingredients to adhere to.

 If you don’t have mesquite flour, you could use coconut flour, garlic or onion powder or any other type of really fine powder that you might have in your pantry.
 The main thing to keep an eye out for is that it is a very fine powder.